Faces to the Sun: Artist collaborations

 Shortly before the album's release, bandleader John Leyden commented on the musical collaborations: "We chose iconic South African artists that have been part of our own musical journey and whose amazing voices suited our interpretations of the songs, but at the same time, we also worked with a couple of new and exciting contemporary artists".
 One of the featured collaborators is trumpeter and house music artist Mo T (Moshe Kgasoane); he is the son of the band's longtime trumpeter, Banza Kgasoane, who died in 2015.
 Zolani Mahola (lead singer of Freshlyground) sings with Mango in a new recording of "Another Country", the title song of the 1993 album Another Country.
 It was an anthem that helped usher South Africa out of the apartheid regime and into a new government.

-Other featured artists include Afrikaans singers Juanita du Plessis and Kurt Darren; folk singer-songwriter Vusi Mahlasela; gospel singer Rebecca Malope; and vocal quartet Romanz.
+Other featured artists include folk singer-songwriter Vusi Mahlasela, gospel singer Rebecca Malope, pop singer Kurt Darren, country pop singer Juanita du Plessis, and pop vocal quartet Romanz.